Up to 50% off sofas & mattresses — limited‑time deals.

 • Soft, lounge-first feel for nightly TV sessions

-• Seat height worked well across testers
+• Seat height worked well across our testers

 • Strong comfort-per-dollar for an everyday sofa